 How do you identify a mental disorder?
 Everyone goes through physical and emotional changes in life.
 One of the essential things about being human is dealing with how emotions transform as we grow older.
 However, some individuals have weaknesses because of their genetic makeup or violent family background.
 For those predisposed to mental illnesses, their mental or emotional well-being may not be healthy.

 Most people think that mental disorders or psychological conditions are rare.
-Mental health challenges are common.
+Mental health challenges are shared.
 According to an estimate, approximately 44 million Americans go through some mental disorders each year.

 Most families of individuals who have a mental disorder are not prepared to cope with complicated symptoms.
-They do not want to see their family struggling over the most trivial of situations.
-It can be emotionally and physically tiring and can make them feel vulnerable to rude comments.
+They do not want to see their family struggle over trivial situations.
+It can be emotionally and physically tiring and make them vulnerable to rude comments.

 What are mental disorders?

 Mental disorders are brain-related conditions that influence decision-making, thought processing, behaviors, and emotions.
 Since every human has a brain and functional nervous system, they can have mental health issues.

 For individuals who have a mental disorder, their brains or neurological nerve impulses have changed.
 They are incapable of feeling, thinking, or acting in ways like others.
 For some people, this means suffering from unexpected and extreme mood changes.
 They may feel more worried or sad than usual.
 For others, it means not having a clear vision, being unable to communicate, or having bizarre ideas and explanations.
 To deal with these issues, one needs to find a psychologist who is experienced and capable of diagnosing the issue.

 According to the studies, there are over 200 mental disorders categorized.

 Some of the most common ones are bipolar disorder, depression, dementia, anxiety disorders, and schizophrenia.
 Symptoms may change with mood, personality, habits, and social isolation.